 Feedback Dialogues / Feedbackdialoge

 Leaders and teams who enjoy functioning dialogue and communication are productive and successful.
-Employees are able to contribute their thoughts and ideas and leaders have access to fresh impulses for optimal cooperation and leadership.
+Team members are able to contribute their thoughts and ideas and leaders have access to fresh impulses for optimal cooperation and leadership.

-Through a neutrally moderated leadership dialogue cooperation is improved and a culture of mutual feedback is fostered.
+Through neutrally moderated feedback dialogues cooperation is improved and a culture of mutual feedback is fostered.
 Effectivity, cooperation and collaboration increase in a context of open dialogue.
-Combining the viewpoint of the team with that of the leader allows for a holistic and comprehensive perspective geared for growth and development.
+Combining all viewpoints allows for a holistic and comprehensive perspective geared for growth and development.

-Wenn der Dialog zwischen Führungskraft und Mitarbeitern stimmt, können alle Aufgaben erfolgreich gemeistert werden.
+Führungskräfte und Mitarbeiter, die ein offenes Gesprächsklima geniessen, können alle Aufgaben erfolgreich meistern.
 Mitarbeiter bringen ihre Ideen und Gedanken zum Ausdruck und Führungskräfte bekommen frische Impulse für optimierte Zusammenarbeit und Führung.

-Durch ein neutral moderiertes Führungsgespräch (Führungsdialog) wird die Zusammenarbeit verfeinert und die Feedbackkultur gefördert.
+Durch ein neutral moderiertes Feedbackdialog wird die Zusammenarbeit verfeinert und die Feedbackkultur gefördert.
 Effektivität, Kooperation und Kollaboration steigen im Kontext eines offenen Gesprächsklimas.
-Das Abgleichen von Selbst- und Fremdbild ermöglicht eine ganzheitliche Sichtweise.
+Das Abgleichen von verschiedenen Ansichten ermöglicht eine ganzheitliche Sichtweise.

 What are the benefits?

-The foremost and most obvious purpose of such a discussion is to give managers feedback concerning their behavior and leadership skills, and how they influence their teams.
-This gives leaders the opportunity to see themselves through the eyes of their team and thus increased ability and motivation to change and grow.
+The foremost and most obvious purpose of such dialogues is to give team members, leaders and stakeholders feedback concerning their behavior (eg communication and collaboration skills) and how they influence each other.
+This gives them the opportunity to see themselves through the eyes of the others, thus gaining increased ability and motivation to change and grow.

-It also improves the communication and cooperation within the team itself, and leads to improved relationships, greater cohesiveness, stability, enlistment and sustainability.
-The leadership dialogue is an instrument that supports both leader and team development on multiple levels.
+It leads to improved relationships, greater cohesiveness, stability, enlistment and sustainability.
+Feedback dialogues are an instrument that supports company, leader and team development on multiple levels.

-The three to four-hour leadership dialogue is held in three phases; the introduction, where the moderator explains the agenda, the goals and the rules; the group work, where either the team works together, or the manager/stakeholders/team work separately on formulating their feedback; and the group discussion, where the manager and team come back together to compare and discuss their findings and agree on goals for themselves as a team.
+A three to four-hour feedback dialogue is held in three phases; the introduction, where the coach explains the agenda, the goals and the rules; the group work, where either the team works together, or the manager/stakeholders/team work separately on formulating their feedback; and then finally the group discussion, where the all participants come together to compare and discuss their findings and agree on goals.

 What about confidentiality?